 The cause is unknown.
 With IBS, the muscles in the colon do not work normally and may spasm.
-If you have IBS, your colon may be more sensitive, reacting strongly to food and medication.
+If you have IBS, your colon may be more sensitive and react strongly to food and medicine.
 Food allergies and certain bacteria may add to the symptoms.
-IBS may also occur after having the stomach flu ( gastroenteritis).
+IBS may also occur after having the stomach flu.

 Symptoms usually come and go, and range from mild to severe.
 They include:

 - Abdominal cramps

 - Pain that resolves with a bowel movement